 Settling a dispute satisfactorily can save your business a lot of money, effort and anxiety.
 So, what is the key to getting a favourable outcome?

 1 Know which terms apply

 Whether written, oral or both, knowing which contract terms you're arguing over enables you to apply more pressure.
 If you're claiming that your standard contract terms apply, for example, and can show the other side agreed to them before the contract was made, you're in a much better position.

 If a specific agreement was being negotiated but you started work before a final agreement was signed off, you're in a weaker position.
-And if a contract is partly in writing and partly oral, what you said and did while performing the contract it can count against you if there's a row later about what was agreed orally.
+If a contract is partly in writing and partly oral, what you said and did while performing the contract can count against you if there's a later dispute about what was agreed orally.
 If terms are ambiguous or unclear, the court will decide what a reasonable person would have thought you agreed – and that might not be what you think you agreed.

 2 Keep adequate records

 Maintain proper written record of negotiations leading up to the contract in dispute (including email printouts), because the courts will sometimes look at pre-contract negotiations to construe what the parties intended in the eventual contract.
 Parties without proper records will have a harder time arguing the accuracy of their version of events.